Home Products Partners Press Support

 Security Alert

-The security alert sends a message to a user defined email address when the wrong master password is entered three times.
-You can configure the security alert to include the GPS location of the device at the time the failed login occurred.
+You can configure the security alert to take a picture when your master password is enterred incorrectly and send the picture, along with the GPS location of the device at the time the failed login occurred.
 This can be extremely useful if you phone is stolen or if you forget your phone somewhere and somebody tries to login to DataVault.

 Copyright © Ascendo Inc. All rights reserved.